Tasting notes: Sweet, honey, walnuts, full bodied

-Roast: Medium roast with 99.9% of its caffeine removed using the Swiss Water decaffeination method
+Roast: Medium dark roast with 99.9% of its caffeine removed using the Swiss Water decaffeination method

 Story of the farm: